That debate has followed Malzahn all the way to the Southeastern Conference, once thought of as the place creative offenses went to die.

 "The greatest thing that can help us in our recruiting department is the more failure the Philadelphia Eagles have," Arkansas coach Bret Bielema said, noting the struggles of the up-tempo offense run by former Oregon coach Chip Kelly during his first season in the NFL.

 Bielema's answer came after a question about the perception that the spread might be more fun than his more traditional, balanced approach to offense.
-The former Wisconsin coach, who led the Badgers to three Rose Bowl berths in seven seasons there, said recruits find his style enjoyable.
-He also said the Arkansas offense is what "the NFL is running."

 "Every kid that plays offense and defense and special teams' football in college wants to play in the NFL," Bielema said.
 "He wants to play in a system that's going to benefit his ability to play at the next level.
 I really believe that over the course of time, the pro-style offense is going to win out for that exact reason."